Creating content is expensive, and there is a tremendous amount of competition for attention.

 Before creating content, it is good to understand the competitive landscape.
 You will want to know how many articles are being published each month for your topics, and whether or not social shares are increasing.

-To get a quick overview of your competitive landscape, go to BuzzSumo’s Content Analysis reports and search for your topic.
+To get a quick overview of your competitive landscape, use the Analysis tab within Content Analyzer and search for your topic.
 The report will display the number of articles being published over time, as shown below.

 You can also toggle between a monthly and weekly view by using the top right drop down menu.